hawi-claire/alx-higher_level_programming/README.md

-this is a readme file
+This is the README file for 0x0E.
+SQL - More queries.